mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 **Dimensionality**

 Let's move on to another basic question: what does it mean for a space to be three-dimensional versus two-dimensional?
 More generally, what does it mean for a space to be $D$-dimensional?
 A basic answer to this question is that a $D$-dimensional space is a space in which one uses $D$ pieces of information to describe each object in that space (i.e., in the set).
-For example, in three-dimensional Euclidean space, we need three pieces of information to describe each point: its value along the x-axis, its value along the y-axis, and its value along the z-axis:
+For example, in three-dimensional Euclidean space (3D space), we need three pieces of information to describe each point: its value along the x-axis, its value along the y-axis, and its value along the z-axis:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/3D_space.png" alt="drawing" width="400"/></center>